Postdoctoral Associate - Mechanical & Aerospace Engineering (MAE) - Precision Space Systems

-The Precision Space Systems Laboratory in the Department of Mechanical and Aerospace Engineering at the University of Florida is seeking to fill one postdoctoral scholar position, in the area of modeling and numerical simulations of the dynamics and control of both space-based and ground-based gravitational wave observatories.
-The applications of the research will be applied to the NASA-ESA Laser Interferometer Space Antenna (LISA) gravitational wave observatory, which consists of three sun-orbiting drag-free spacecraft, and the suspension and vibration isolation system for the Advanced LIGO gravitational wave observatory.
+The Precision Space Systems Laboratory in the Department of Mechanical and Aerospace Engineering at the University of Florida is seeking to fill a postdoctoral scholar position in the area of space technology development for drag-free inertial sensors for the NASA-ESA Laser Interferometer Space Antenna (LISA) gravitational wave observatory and future Earth geodesy missions beyond GRACE-Follow On.
+This position may also contribute to the development of space instruments for intersatellite laser ranging, laser time-transfer, and laser communications for small spacecraft, especially CubeSats.
 Appointments as Research Scientist may be considered for exceptional candidates.

 Ph.D. degree in Mechanical and/or Aerospace Engineering, Electrical Engineering, Physics, Applied Physics, Astrophysics or a closely related discipline.